 This means your camera doesn’t need to focus on speed.
 Or continuous shooting modes, for example.

 You need to focus on quality.
-Use a low ISO, capture your images in Raw and utilizing editing tools.
+Use a low ISO, capture your images in Raw and utilize editing tools.
 With these, you are halfway to capturing stunning images.

 A few lenses in your camera gear will allow you versatility.
 You can photograph a multitude of different structures and scenarios.